 Massachusetts voters to decide ballot questions, Senate race

-A statewide referendum that would transform the way ballots are cast and tallied in Massachusetts, and a bid by incumbent Democratic U.S. Sen. Edward Markey for another six-year term, will be dominating Tuesday’s election in the Bay State.
+BOSTON (AP) — A statewide referendum that would transform the way ballots are cast and tallied in Massachusetts, and a bid by incumbent Democratic U.S. Sen. Edward Markey for another six-year term, are dominating Tuesday’s election in the Bay State.

 A glance at the races and issues Massachusetts voters are deciding: